 Erica cinerea is a plant of well-drained, acid ground without accumulation of humus.
 Whilst typically favouring open habitats, in Kent it is found particularly in the context of coniferous forests, along paths and rides or where trees have been cleared.
 This reflects the limited extent of heathland available in the county, as also the commercial use of sandy, infertile terrain.
-It appears never to have featured at Hothfield Common, but this may be a consequence of the wetness of much of the land, which better suits Erica tetralix (Cross-leaved Heath) and to which Calluna vulgaris is more tolerant.
+Although recently recorded at Hothfield Common, it is desirable that any such sightings be confirmed in view of the lack of older records and of the likelihood that the wetness of much of the land better suits Erica tetralix (Cross-leaved Heath) and Calluna vulgaris is also more tolerant to this.
 It has been suggested that distribution patterns of Bell Heather and Cross-leaved Heath may be affected by the former being more sensitive to the toxic effect of iron in the soil, increased by water-logging and Bell Heather's higher transpiration rate12.
 Seed production is large - up to half a million seeds per square metre from a mature plant - and germination can be enhanced by heat treatment13, which may be relevant to fires which occur from time to time at Dartford Heath.